The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 • xnx_n: n-th input sample

-• NN: Number of samples
+• NN: number of samples

-• nn: Index of the input sample
+• nn: input index

 PSD=1NXk2\text{PSD} = \frac{1}{N} \left| X_k \right|^2